solana-labs/solana-program-library/governance/README.md

 ## Program Accounts

-The diagram belows shows an illustrative configuration of the program accounts when used to control upgrades of multiple programs through proposals
+The diagram below shows an illustrative configuration of the program accounts when used to control upgrades of multiple programs through proposals

 ![Accounts diagram](./resources/governance-accounts.jpg)